ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 : None
 {: spacing="compact"}

+### Private Use Values

+Values 0xFF00-0xFFFF are reserved for private use.
+Implementers can use values in this range for experimentation with new token type protocols, as well as other proprietary uses that do not require interoperability.

-Additionally, the registry is to be initialized with the following entry for Private Use.
+The registry is to be initialized with the following entry for Private Use:

 Value:
 : 0xFF00-0xFFFF